Craig-Hudson/Millionaire/README.md

   - **Frequent visitor goals**
   - 1. As a frequent visitor I want to be able to keep track of my highscore even if I exit the page.
-  - 2. As a frequent visitor I want to be able to see the highscores of users from all over the world.
+  - 2. As a frequent visitor I want to be able to see the highscores of users from all over the

 ### Design